OSSSP/CheatSheetSeries/cheatsheets/Docker_Security_Cheat_Sheet.md

 **Do not enable *tcp* Docker daemon socket.**  If you are running docker daemon with `-H tcp://0.0.0.0:XXX` or similar you are exposing un-encrypted and un-authenticated direct access to the Docker daemon.
 If you really, **really** have to do this you should secure it.
 Check how to do this [following Docker official documentation](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-socket-option).

 **Do not expose */var/run/docker.sock* to other containers**.
 If you are running your docker image with `-v /var/run/docker.sock://var/run/docker.sock` or similar you should change it.
 Remember that mounting the socket read-only is not a solution but only makes it harder to exploit.
-Equivalent in docker-compose file is somethink like this:
+Equivalent in docker-compose file is something like this:

 ```
 volumes: